d-cook/SomethingNew/Concepts.md

 ### Developing more of a runtime model (e.g. a whole system) rather than just a language (e.g. dependency on compiler)
 ### AST means nothing is every "compiled" down to machine level, but instead there is a kernel (written or mirrored in itself)
 ### JIT compilation upon code edit, or just projectional view/edit? (is this the same thing?)
-### Edit code without breaking closures (like JavaScript fails to do)
-### Instead of hiding things (like closures) or enforcing restrictions (types, access-levels), expose ALL things for maximum potential, and rely on good structure & practice to make things clear
-  * Related: Linda Rising's article; Jane Jacobs (read about apartments on the wiki page)
 ### Still generate compiled programs, but a bootstrapped self-contained tool as a better alternative to "source code"
 ### Runtime execution somehow exists in some inspectable form, so it could be "paused", modifed, serialized, and resumed
   * Actors that can be sent (or send themselves) across systems, and keep running afterward